A Lawson Case Study

-When a local community hospital with 2,000 employees was acquired by a much larger 10,000-person hospital system, the two organizations needed to establish a unified Lawson system.
-Because the smaller hospital was on Lawson v9.01, and the larger organization had already upgraded to Lawson v10, the decision was made to first upgrade the smaller organization, and then unify the systems while moving to the Cloud.
+When a local community hospital with 2,000 employees was acquired by a 10,000-person hospital system, the two organizations needed to unify Lawson systems.
+Because the smaller hospital was Lawson v9.01 and the larger organization had upgraded to Lawson v10, the decision was made to first upgrade the smaller organization and then merge the systems while also moving to the Cloud.

 Surety helped convert the benefits data, and review that data in the new system.
 Our consultant’s experience with creating test scripts allowed her to assist with testing the cloud-based system.